fisherm123/strikerrank/README.md

 **Project Architecture:**

-The project has 3 major working components: the web scrapers (found in scraper directory), the database (found in sql directory), and the web app.
+The project has 3 major working components: the web scrapers (links to forked projects below), the database (found in sql directory), and the web app.

 The web scrapers have been adapted from a TransferMarkt scraper I forked here: https://github.com/fisherm123/transfermarkt-scraper and a FBRef scraper I forked here: https://github.com/fisherm123/soccerdata/tree/master.
 They were several years out of date, and had to be fixed to reflect the new layout of the source sites, but largely had a working foundation to crawl the web pages that didn't require alterations.
 Scripts used to execute the scrapers are included alongside the output files in the scraper directory.